CCBDA-UPC/Assignments-2025/Lab07.md

 # Pre-lab homework

-Please go to the [Elastic website](https://www.elastic.co/getting-started/) and request your 14-days trial by following the instructions provided in the link.
+Please, go to the [Elastic website](https://www.elastic.co/getting-started/) and request your 14-days trial by following the instructions provided in the link.

 Once you'll be logged in at https://cloud.elastic.co/home you'll see a hosted delployment.
 Click on **Manage** where